RedisLabs/redislabs-docs/content/rs/security/certificates/updating-certificates.md

 Where:

-- cert-name - The name of certificate you want to replace:
+- cert-name - The name of the certificate you want to replace:
-  - For management UI: `cm`
+  - For the admin console: `cm`
-  - For REST API: `api`
+  - For the REST API: `api`
-  - For database endpoint: `proxy`
+  - For the database endpoint: `proxy`
-  - For syncer: `syncer`
+  - For the syncer: `syncer`
-  - For metrics exporter: `metrics_exporter`
+  - For the metrics exporter: `metrics_exporter`
 - cert-file-name - The name of your certificate file
 - key-file-name - The name of your key file